 Back to my training with our new customer.
 We coupled these reports with the ability to create additional threshold based alerts, which allow him to be more proactive in troubleshooting because if Citrix logon slowness occurs, he will be alerted in real time.

 He now has the visibility into the entire brokering process (beginning to end) that a Citrix end user is experiencing.
 This visibility traverses both real time, and historical data, and he will be both alerted to any issue, and have reports to further analyze and provide objective evidence of the true root cause of a Citrix logon issue.

 Get a 30-day Free Trial or Demo of Goliath Performance Monitor or the Goliath Logon Simulator for Citrix

-To try this technology you can get a fully supported 30-day free trial of Goliath Performance Monitor and the Goliath Logon Simulator.
+To try this technology you can get a fully supported 30-day free trial of Goliath Performance Monitor and the Goliath Application Availability Monitor.
 Or, you can schedule a personal demo and member of the Goliath Tech Team will walk you through the technology.